-What is rotational moulding and how is it made?
+Rotational moulding & how is it made?

 What is rotational moulding?

-Rotational Moulding (also known as rotomoulding) is a manufacturing process used across industries to create hollow but immensely durable plastic products such as protective cases amongst others.
-Developed throughout the 20th century after rising to prominence due to the demands of wartime production, rotational moulding is today a technique with virtually no design limitations.
+Rotational Moulding (also known as rotomoulding) is a manufacturing process used across industries to create hollow but immensely durable plastic products; such as protective cases amongst others.
+Developed throughout the 20th century after rising to prominence due to the demands of wartime production.
+Rotational moulding today is a technique with virtually no design limitations.

 What is the rotational moulding process?